Student life is taking shape at UM

-On November 18, the University of Montpellier's board of directors voted on the new student life master plan.
-Gautier Jaunin, student vice president, led the Student Life Office in consultations on key areas: sports, culture, campus life, health, social issues, and student engagement. (last updated on December 8, 2021).
+On November 18, the University of Montpellier’s Board of Trustees approved the new master plan for student life.
+Gautier Jaunin, student vice president, led the consultation process alongside the Office of Student Life, focusing on key areas: sports, culture, campus life, health, social services, and student engagement.
+(Last updated on December 8, 2021).

 “Recognizing students who get involved”

-Four cross-cutting themes have also been identified and are receiving particular attention regardless of the areas addressed.
-These include the inclusion of people with disabilities, sustainable development policy, harmonization of student life across all campuses, particularly at remote sites, and a sense of belonging to UM. " It is essential to remember that our geographical scope of action is the entire University, and this scope is vast.
-Every student enrolled at UM, wherever they are, must feel like a student of UM."
+Four cross-cutting themes have also been identified and are receiving special attention regardless of the specific areas addressed.
+These include the inclusion of people with disabilities, sustainable development policies, the harmonization of student life across all campuses—particularly at off-campus locations—and a sense of belonging to UM. “ It is essential to remember that our geographic scope of action is the entire University, and this scope is vast.
+Every student enrolled at UM, wherever they may be, must feel like a student of UM.”

 “Don’t break everything”

-While the student vice president is the political champion of this plan and the campus life department (DVC) is the administrative champion, its implementation requires the cooperation of a wide range of stakeholders, such as the university physical education and sports department (SUAPS), the joint preventive medicine and health promotion department (SCMPPS), the university health center, the international relations department, student associations, and, of course, the Crous.
+While the student vice president serves as the political leader of this initiative and the Campus Life Office (DVC) as the administrative leader, its implementation requires the cooperation of a wide range of stakeholders, including the University Department of Physical Education and Sports (SUAPS), the Joint Department of Preventive Medicine and Health Promotion (SCMPPS), the University Health Center, the Office of International Relations, student associations, and, of course, the CROUS.

 "Stay the course"